Officer Karen Stout

 If you bring firearms into the islands without contacting the Firearms Unit, you can have your firearm(s) confiscated and be prosecuted in accordance to the laws of the US Virgin Islands.

-Firearm carriers must contact the VIPD Firearms Unit within 24 hours of your arrival in the US Virgin Islands.
+Firearm carriers must contact the VIPD Firearms Unit immediately upon your arrival in the US Virgin Islands.
 According to VI law it is your responsibility to call 911 and ask dispatchers to make contact with the Firearms Supervisor on the respective island.

 We do recognize law enforcement and/or retired law enforcement officers’ licenses once you have the credentials and met our criteria.